Skip Navigation

 By Plane

 Iran Air and Aseman Air among a few other airlines have an extensive network of domestic flights.
 The main destinations include Tehran, Tabriz, Mashad, Esfahan, Shiraz, Kish and Zahedan, but there are several more options that might come in handy.
-Prices are very low compared to many other countries and a one hour flight generally won't cost much more than around 40 USD.
+Prices are very low compared to many other countries and a one hour flight generally won't cost much more than around US$40.

 By Train